 Under Chapter 4, IEP teams will determine successful completion of graduation requirements for students with disabilities.
 IEP teams must determine if students will meet the Chapter 4 criterion of proficiency on the Keystone Exams, or other graduation requirements (e.g., Project-Based Assessments, validated local assessments).
 Students with disabilities may attain the academic standards by completion of their individualized education programs under the Individuals with Disabilities Education Act (IDEA) and/or Chapter 4.
-Under the IDEA and No Child Left Behind (NCLB) replaced by the Every Student Succeeds Act (ESSA), students with disabilities must have access to the general education curriculum and should have access to those courses tested by the Keystone Exams.
+Under the IDEA and No Child Left Behind (NCLB), students with disabilities must have access to the general education curriculum, and should have access to those courses tested by the Keystone Exams.
 The IEP team continues to make the determination about a student's participation in academic courses.
-Validated local assessments are designed by school entities to determine the degree to which students are achieving academic standards.
-These assessments are independently validated by the local board of school directors.